learn-co-curriculum/phase-0-the-dom-dev-tools/README.md

 ### Demonstrate Opening the DevTools' JavaScript Console

 Above, we deleted an element by selecting it in the DevTools and pressing the delete key.
-We can accompolish the same thing using JavaScript.
+We can accomplish the same thing using JavaScript.

 In DevTools, click the **Console** tab.
 At the prompt, type the word `document` and press "Enter."
 You'll get a `#document` returned.
 If you hover your mouse